 House members have an unconditional right to testify on the legislation that they author or sponsor and may open and close the testimony on their legislation.
 No legislation may be acted on adversely unless its author or sponsor first has received an opportunity to testify (Rule 4, sec.
 30).

-Anyone may testify at a public hearing, subject to certain restrictions, although sometimes hearings are limited to invited testimony only.
+Anyone may testify at a public hearing, subject to certain restrictions, although sometimes hearings are limited to invited testimony.
 All testimony must be recorded electronically (Rule 4, sec.
 19).
 Those who wish to be recognized to address the committee or to show that they are present must execute a sworn statement, also known as a witness affirmation form (WAF), including at least their name, address, and telephone number; the entity, if any, they represent; and if representing themselves, their business, profession, or occupation.
 They also must designate if they are testifying for, against, or neutrally ("on") concerning the measure before the committee (Rule 4, sec.
 20(a)).
-In 2013, House Administration introduced a paperless WAF process through which witnesses can register at one of several touch-screen kiosk stations located in the Capitol Extension or via certain mobile devices.
+Witnesses register at touch-screen kiosks located in the Capitol Extension or via certain mobile devices.

-The chair provides a record of whether a witness actually was recognized to address the committee.
+The chair provides a record of whether a witness was recognized to address the committee.
 Everyone who submitted a sworn statement is listed in an attachment to the committee minutes regardless of whether the chair recognized the person to testify (Rule 4, secs.
 18, 20).
-Legislators and certain "resource witnesses," usually legislative branch or certain other state employees who appear before the committee to provide background or technical information, need not submit a sworn statement and therefore are not listed as witnesses.
+Legislators and certain "resource witnesses" - usually legislative branch or, in limited circumstances, certain other state employees who provide background or technical information - need not submit a sworn statement or be listed as witnesses.
 Committee members desiring to question witnesses must seek recognition by the chair.

-House employees may appear as witnesses only if a majority of the committee votes to grant permission (Housekeeping Resolution, HR 3 by Geren, 83rd Legislature, sec.
+House employees may appear as witnesses if a majority of the committee votes to grant permission (Housekeeping Resolution, HR 3 by Geren, 84th Legislature, sec.
 4.09).
 Government Code, sec.
-556.006 prohibits state employees from influencing the outcome of legislation, other than to provide information at the request of a legislator.
+556.006 prohibits state agencies from attempting to influence the outcome of legislation.
+A state employee may provide public information or information in response to the request of a legislator.
 When state employees appear at public hearings as witnesses, they testify "on" legislation, not for or against it.

-Invited witnesses who are not physically present at a hearing may testify through the Internet or other videoconferencing system.
+Invited witnesses who are not physically present at a hearing may testify via the Internet or other videoconferencing system.
 They must complete and file electronically the required sworn statement.
 Both the witness and the committee members must be clearly visible and audible to each other (Rule 4, sec.
 20(g)).
-The House Rules of the 83rd Legislature direct the committee coordinator to examine the feasibility and practicability of establishing procedures to allow citizens to submit video testimony (Rule 4, sec.
-20A).